kindly/csvs_convert_py/README.md

 ## Aims

 * Thorough type guessing of CSV columns, so there is no need to configure types of each field.
-Scans whole file first to make sure all types in column are consistent.
+Scans whole file first to make sure all types in a column are consistent.
 Can detect over 30 date/time formats as well as JSON data.
 * Quick conversions/type guessing (uses rust underneath).
 Uses fast methods specific for each output format:
     * `copy` for postgres
     * Prepared statements for sqlite using c API.